Recruitment Using Social Media

 Northern Connections: A Recruitment Success Story

-In order to market the occupational curricula, Northern Connections created a letter, calendar and posters.
-Northern Connections also wrote two articles on the occupational curricula that had a greater response rate than any marketing they had previously done.
+Connections uses the occupational curricula that were developed by several of Ontario’s Regional Literacy Networks.
+In order to market the occupational curricula, Connections created a letter, calendar and posters.
+Connections also wrote two articles on the occupational curricula that had a greater response rate than any marketing they had previously done.
 They had 15 calls and four drop-ins within the two weeks that they ran the articles in their local paper.
 These may not seem like big numbers to some, but for a small, rural program it is significant.

 Questions and Activities for Reflection

 - What recruitment strategies have worked most effectively in your agency and why?

 - What recruitment strategies have been the least effective in your agency and why?

 - Does your agency face barriers (other than a lack of resources) when it comes to using various recruitment strategies?
 If so, what are they?
 How could they be addressed?